unknown-gd/net-transfer/README.md

 Object for conveniently sending and receiving large data/files via [net](https://wiki.facepunch.com/gmod/net).

 ## Where is Lua?
-Written on [Yuescript](https://github.com/pigpigyyy/Yuescript), compiled Lua code can be found in [releases](https://github.com/PrikolMen/net-transfer/releases).
+Written in [Yuescript](https://github.com/pigpigyyy/Yuescript), compiled Lua code can be found in [releases](https://github.com/PrikolMen/net-transfer/releases), or you can compile it yourself using compiled [Yuescript Compiler](https://github.com/pigpigyyy/Yuescript/releases/latest).

 ## Global Functions
 - `NetTransferObject` NetTransfer( `string` transferName, `boolean` verifyChecksums, `boolean` unreliable ) - Creates a data transfer object with the specified parameters.